OSGeo/grass-website/content/news/2024_09_24_POSE_annual_report.md

 program](/news/2023_10_11_mentoring_program_announced/) for developers and researchers, helping them integrate GRASS GIS into their workflows or gain the skills needed to contribute to and innovate within the GRASS GIS ecosystem.
-Mentees typically come from academia and federal agencies.
+Mentees typically come from academia and US federal agencies.
 We also provided mentoring for the [GRASS Student Grant program](/news/2023_11_09_student_grants_announced/) awardee and [GSoC](/news/2024_05_27_gsoc_2024_students/) participants.